XM-8JD2/labelstud_preannotation_uploader/README.md

 1. Make yolo save the reasoning as a file using a format similar to this `python detect.py --weights "modelPath" --source "contentPath" --save-txt`

-2. Import the image into a project of LabelStud, remember the name of the project, and select the template as "Object Detection with Bounding Boxes".
+2. Import the data set image into a project of LabelStud, remember the name of the project, and select the template as "Object Detection with Bounding Boxes".

 3. Place `labelstud_preannotation_uploader_3.py` in a directory with the following structure:
 ```